MadelineRLuth/MadelineRLuth.github.io/index.md

 # About Me

 ## Professional Profile
 My name is Madeline Luth and I am an early-career biomedical researcher and bioinformatician located in San Diego, California.
 Combining a background in microbiology with a more recent dive into the computational world, I have experience at both the bench and the command line.
-Check out [my Google Scholar profile](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work, or take a look at a summary of my professional experiences through this Git-hosted portfolio.
+Check out [my Google Scholar profile](https://scholar.google.com/citations?user=ZwSmvToAAAAJ&hl=en) for a full list of publications and other scholarly work.

 ![profile](https://avatars1.githubusercontent.com/u/50251155?s=460&v=4)